BardezAnAvatar/Starbound-bardez-ore-liquids-vanilla/README.md

 This mod does the following:

 - Adds in even more liquids based on vanilla ores:
-   - Liquid Durasteel
+   - Liquid Durasteel, ID 102
-   - Liquid Aegisalt
+   - Liquid Aegisalt, ID 103
-   - Liquid Ferozium
+   - Liquid Ferozium, ID 104
-   - Liquid Violoum
+   - Liquid Violoum, ID 105
-   - Liquid Solarium
+   - Liquid Solarium, ID 106